cs0320-f23/term-project-nhaseley-aochukwu-dewilson-rjecroi1/README.md

 # Features
 **Google Firebase:**
-    * hosts the database for our project which stores the accounts of administrators, Landlords, and Interns
+- hosts the database for our project which stores the accounts of administrators, Landlords, and Interns **mapBox:**
+-  allows users to see listing on a map includes drop pins at the location the listing is at. clicking on the drop pin sends you a page which provides the description of the selected listing

 **For Security:**
 - The use of **Google Authentication:**